takomo-io/takomo-docs/docs/hooks/custom-hooks.md

   - Mutable variables object containing command line and environment variables.
 The hook can modify existing variables and add new ones.
 After the hook is completed, the same variables object is passed to the subsequent hooks which can then access its contents.
 The variables are available also in the stack's template file.
 - `ctx`
   - Command context object

+See more information from <ApiLink text="API docs" source="interfaces/stacks_model_src.HookInput.html"/>.

 ## Hook Output